vechain/connex/README.md

 ## Introduction

-Connex is the standard interface to connect DApp with VeChain and user. `Connex` is a set of well-designed APIs for developers, with injected `Connex Object` in web applications they can easily build decentralized applications.
+Connex is the standard interface to connect VeChain apps with VeChain blockchain and user. `Connex` is a set of well-designed APIs for developers, with injected `Connex Object` in web applications they can easily build decentralized applications.

 ## Get Started